alliander-opensource/diva-js-reference-3p-backend/README.md

 - `REDIS_HOST`: the url where the redis instance can be reached
 - `REDIS_PORT`: the port where the redis instance can be reached
 - `REDIS_PASSWORD`: the password as configured in redis

+### Bing maps API key

+The MyHome example in the [diva-js-reference-3p-frontend](https://github.com/Alliander/diva-js-reference-3p-frontend) frontend displays a map image that uses the Bing maps API through this backend.
+To make it work, provide your own private bing maps api key as an export, or set a placeholder (of course then the Bing API won't work correctly).

 ## Tests